 Wisdom and feelings are deeply connected.
-Growing wiser means getting insight into your own thoughts, feelings, motivations and judgements.
-It’s not just a question of gaining knowledge or having answers (in fact, one of the wisest things that has ever been said is “I don’t know”).
+Growing wiser means getting insight into your own thoughts, feelings, motivations, and judgments.
+It’s not just a question of gaining knowledge or having answers (in fact, one of the wisest things that have ever been said is “I don’t know”).

 For example, we are inclined to accuse others of having bad character just because they behave badly without considering other factors that could have influenced their behaviour.
 These biases make up a sort of ‘naive realism’, according to the authors, which can be detrimental to our relationships.

 “Naive realism gives us the impression that we see things the way they are, not as filtered or constructed in light of our expectations, preferences, or overarching ideology,” they write.
 “It is then a short step to seeing alternative views as the product of hearts and minds that are somehow defective.”

 Gilovich, T., Ross, L., (2016), The Wisest One in the Room: How To Harness Psychology’s Most Powerful Insights, Oneworld Publications, London